Contents:

 These preferred-supplier agreements enable contracting authorities to expedite their procurement, by publishing and awarding tenders to a closed group of pre-vetted suppliers.

-Tussell's framework intelligence shows that of the 995 contracts awarded since Jan 2018, 361 - or just over a third - were awarded via a framework of DPS.
+Tussell's framework intelligence shows that just over a third of the contracts awarded since Jan 2018 were called-off via a framework agreement.

 The wider public sector, by comparison, awards roughly 1 in every 4 contracts via a framework, meaning buyers seem to be harnessing frameworks more frequently when purchasing AI-related services.

-Want to dig into the data for yourself?
-Download it here.
+👉 Want to dig into the data for yourself?
+Download a sample here.

 What is the data telling us?